 2. Select the root joint.

-3. Select the Prototype for joint to which you’d like to bind the root.
+3. Select the Prototype Rigid Body associated with the joint you’d like to bind the root to.

 Usually it is a pelvis joint, but this may vary depending on the skeleton.

 4. Go to the Rigging Tools panel.

 5. Open the Main actions panel:

 6. In the Root constraint section, click Add:

 7. Finalize the rig by clicking the Generate rig button:

 Now, the root will move along with the joint you’ve binded it to.

 Also, a Root constraint object will be added to the scene.
 It can be selected in the Outliner: